 When viewing the billing summary on the Company Admin page, the coretype that the job successfully ran with will be displayed.

-When using coretype sets, keep in mind the following guidelines for successful usage:
+When using coretype sets, keep in mind the following guidelines:

 - ODR is not available as part of coretype sets.

 - Coretype sets do not support dynamic ordering.
 The order defined at the time of a coretype set’s creation will stay the same throughout its use.

 How to Enable Coretype Sets

 This feature is generally available to all Rescale users, but it requires specific platform enablement.
 If you’d like to set up a custom coretype set for your organization, please reach out to Rescale Support.